-You’ve tied the knot, made your speech, and had a drink or two.
+You’ve tied the knot, made your groom’s speech, had your first dance, and had a drink or two.
 Now it’s time to celebrate.
 Most wedding receptions end with either a live band or a disco.
 A wedding disco is the more common alternative.
 Here’s our guide to getting it right.

 Book direct, or through an agency?